-No candidate may offer more than one paper from among Papers CS 4-6.

-Asterisked papers in Schedule IB may be taken only by candidates who offered Option A in the language concerned in Part IA.
+- The examination for this paper in Part II will consist of a written examination of three hours' duration and an essay of no more than 1,800 words. - This paper is suspended until further notice. - No Part II candidate may offer more than one of Papers CS 4, CS 5 or CS 7. - Asterisked papers in Schedule IB may be taken only by candidates who offered Option A in the language concerned in Part IA.
 Such a candidate must offer at least one asterisked paper in that language in Part IB.